 - Pain point 3: Some businesses do not have a single source of truth for financial and performance related data.
 The data is usually spread across Excel files or buried in source transactions which are hard to collate.
 A single platform taking care of this is essential for high performance finance teams.
 Having accurate information is a necessity, not a luxury.

-7:30 Spreadsheets versus a technology platform
+7:30 Spreadsheets versus a technology platform for Corporate Performance Management

 - Spreadsheets are a fantastic tool but have to be used fit for its purpose.